 - Time-bound: I will read consistently for at least 20 minutes a day until the book club challenge ends in three months.

 SMART Goals Worksheet for Kids

-You can download our free kids’ goal setting worksheet to help your kids learn the SMART goals framework and set their first goals.
+You can download our kids’ goal setting worksheet to help your kids learn the SMART goals framework and set their first goals.

 What to Do When Your Kid Fails to Reach their Goal

 The most important part about setting a goal is doing whatever it takes to see it through.
 The other important part?

 Show your child that accepting failure from not meeting the goal made them brave, courageous, and an absolute good sport.
 This way, they won’t see it as being the be-all, end-all and will show more willingness in trying to pursue the same goal until they succeed.